gersteinlab/siglasso/README.md

 ## Why you should use sigLASSO?
 First of all, it is because mutation counts matter.
 Most other methods, including deconstructSigs, are invariant to different mutation counts.
-Let's say we observed 10,000 mutations in a cancer sample, the number is large therefore we should have a pretty good estimation of the mutational spectrum of the tumor.
+Let's say we observed 10,000 mutations in a cancer sample, this number is large therefore we should have a pretty good estimation of the mutational spectrum of the tumor.
 Here is a synthetic example.

 | Context  | Counts | Percentage |
 | -------- | --- | --- |